-The initiative started as a small operation in 2007, screening films to audiences of less than 40 at the UNRIC office in Brussels.
-Since then, it has grown exponentially and monthly film screenings now have audiences that number over 300.
-The screenings have been held in many cities including London, Vienna, Madrid, Geneva and Helsinki.
-To date, over 50,000 people have attended the screenings.
+The initiative started small in 2007, screening films to audiences of less than 40 at the UNRIC office in Brussels.
+Since then, it has grown exponentially and monthly film screenings now have audiences of up to 1,200.

 The team has received very positive feedback from the audience;